 Next, we went to the market and parked.
 The driver shut off the engine, removed the key and left.
 Muslim Lady and the other passenger debarked and disappeared.
 “This isn’t good,” we said.

 After about 15 minutes at the market, the driver and passengers reappeared and we took off again, gaining no cargo or people.
 We cruised the back roads of Bajawa scooping up a few people, then went to a bus terminal and backed in.
 Immediately eight passengers came over to the bus and got on, some putting sacks of fruit on top, one lady stowing a chicken under the seat.
 We remained at the bus station for a solid half hour just waiting.
 The driver was sitting in the front passenger seat smoking cigarettes like it was his job while some random guy sat in the driver seat.
-“We shouldn’t get excited about leaving until the driver gets in the driver seat,” Kristi warned.
+“We shouldn’t get excited about leaving until the driver gets in the driver seat,” Kristi said glumly.

 Finally, the driver resumed his seat and we took off.
 It was a little after 1pm and I assumed that we were leaving.
 I figured we’d cover the 45 miles in about 2 to 3 hours, be in Riung at 4pm and we’d be watching a sunset with a cold Bintang in hand.